Amplifying local voices to reduce failure in the WASH sector

 This research aimed to develop an evidence base of how and why field-based WASH professionals in four sub-Saharan African countries believe failures occur, their experiences when sharing and discussing them within their organisations, and how they believe a culture conducive to publicly sharing and learning from failures could be nurtured.

-You can read about the results of our project in our Research Brief, and in Issue 21 of Frontiers of Sanitation: Learning From and Preventing Failure in WASH.
-We’re currently working on a peer-reviewed article; watch this space!
+You can read about the results of our project in our peer-reviewed journal article, published in BMJ Global Health, our short Research Brief, and in Issue 21 of Frontiers of Sanitation: Learning From and Preventing Failure in WASH.
+We’ve also prepared short briefs on the results specifically relevant to South Africa (accessible version here), Malawi (accessible version here) and Zimbabwe (accessible version here).

 You can download all of the research materials (ethics applications, workshop outlines, data collection tools) via our page of the Open Science Framework.